Plantar Fasciitis Treatment Los Angeles – Heel Pain Beverly Hills

 Non-Surgical Treatment for Plantar Fasciitis:

 Platelet Rich Plasma Therapy (PRP Treatment) – an increasingly popular and effective treatment option utilizing healing properties isolated from your own blood and injecting them into the plantar fascia to induce rapid healing response over 1-2 weeks.
-It has been made popular by top athletes, including LA Lakers Star Kobe Bryant, who uses the treatment throughout the season and for major injuries such as his recent achilles tendon rupture.
+It has been made popular by top athletes who uses the treatment throughout the season and for major injuries such as his recent achilles tendon rupture.

 Surgical Treatment for Plantar Fasciitis: